Law, government, and crime in Winnipeg

 The municipal government of Winnipeg is represented by 15 city councillors and a mayor elected every four years.

 Along with being the current provincial capital of Manitoba, Winnipeg has served as the capital for two other Canadian territories: the North-West Territories, from 1870 to 1876, and the District of Keewatin, from 1876 to 1905.

 In the past, Winnipeg has garnered a reputation as the "gang capital" of Canada and, in 2013, the Canadian Police Association claimed that gangs were "a key and distinguishing feature of the urban landscape in Winnipeg."
-In 2019, there were an estimated 4,000 local gang members in Winnipeg—around 1,500 full members and 2,500 associates—spread out between 25-30 separate gangs.
+In 2019, there were an estimated 4,000 local gang members in Winnipeg—around 1,500 full members and 2,500 associates—spread out between 25 and 30 separate gangs.

 From 2018 to 2019, the Winnipeg Census Metropolitan Area had the largest Crime Severity Index increase (+22) in the number of homicides in Canada overall.
-Moreover, two weeks before the end of 2019, Winnipeg broke its own record for the most homicides in a year, with 42 homicides.
-Winnipeg that year also dealt with rising violent property crimes.
+Winnipeg in 2019 also dealt with a record breaking year in homicides with 44 and a rise in violent property crimes.
+Two months before the end of 2022, Winnipeg broke its own record for the most homicides in a year, with 45 homicides by the beginning of October, and 53 being reported by the end of the year, giving the city a homicide rate of 7.1 per 100,000 people.
 In 2017, Winnipeg had among the highest number (192) of police officers per capita among major Canadian cities (i.e., those with populations of 500,000 or more).

 Scott Gillingham was elected as the 44th Mayor of the City of Winnipeg after a very tight race against Glen Murray, on October 26, 2022.
 Winnipeg is also represented in the Canadian House of Commons by eight Members of Parliament.

 Politics

 Early years

 Winnipeg officially became a city on 8 November 1873, with the passing of An Act to Incorporate the City of Winnipeg by the Manitoba Legislature.
-The Act would outline the essential powers for Winnipeg City Council, and provide a precise description of the City's boundaries (the city itself being 3 square miles at incorporation):
+The Act would outline the essential powers of Winnipeg City Council, and provide a precise description of the city's boundaries (the city itself being 3 square miles at incorporation):